GDPR: What Is it and What Does it Mean for Me?

 The GDPR states that organizations that process personal data must explicitly notify their data subjects, state the duration that they retain the data for, specify whether the data is shared with third parties and whether the data will remain within the EU/EEA, and declare the purpose and the lawful basis of their data collection.
 In addition, they must employ both organizational and technical measures to ensure that the personal data is protected.
 For example, an organization could use “anonymization” or “pseudonymization” across their personal dataset to hide people’s real identities.
 Consequently, it must be impossible to use this data to identify someone without complementary information (which may not be stored in the same place).

 Also, the GDPR states that an organization’s privacy settings must be put on the highest possible standards by default to ensure that personal data is not available to the public without a person’s consent.
-Furthermore, if a data breach affects people’s privacy, the organization has 72 hours to report this publically.
+Furthermore, if a data breach affects people’s privacy, the organization has 72 hours to report this to the public.
 Finally, if an organization processes personal data regularly or systematically as part of its core activities, it must hire a data protection officer to guarantee the organization’s GDPR compliance.

 When does my organization need to be GDPR-compliant?